This post contains affiliate links. Read our Disclaimer for more info.

 - Determine your destination wedding budget

-We mention this in nearly every post, and we stand by this 100%: Please plan your wedding budget first!
+I mention this in nearly every post, and I stand by this 100%: Please plan your wedding budget first!
 Many couples are filled with regret after their wedding because of the massive debt they have found themselves in after starting their lives together…

 - Find your perfect wedding destination